juanghurtado/flaminwork/README.markdown

 ## Demo ##

-You can watch what Flaminwork does by [looking at the live demo](http://flaminwork.com/demo/), or sneaking around the files inside <code>samples</code> folder on the [zip file](https://github.com/juanghurtado/flaminwork/zipball/master).
+You can watch what Flaminwork does by sneaking around the files inside <code>samples</code> folder on the [zip file](https://github.com/juanghurtado/flaminwork/zipball/master).

 ## Authors ##